UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/overview/index.md

 ## Overview

-Welcome to the UA HPC!
+Welcome to the UArizona HPC!

-This *Quick Start Tutorial* is the place to be if you are new to HPC, or simply wish to take a refresher of the basics.
-We will cover some concepts that are general to HPC, as well as how to get up and running with the system here at UA.
-This should help you get up and running quickly since every HPC system is slightly different; each with its own specific commands, allocation policy, partitions, accounts, and system layout.
+This Quick Start Tutorial is the place to be if you are new to HPC, or simply wish to take a refresher of the basics.
+We will cover some concepts that are general to HPC, as well as those that are specific to the system here at UArizona.

 ## Getting Started Checklist